Who is on your investigation team?

 Anna Halloran, the antiquarian.
 A historian and researcher at heart, she has always jumped at the chance to learn and gather information.
 After joining up with Haunt ME in 2014, she couldn’t be more thrilled with the opportunities to explore unique and haunted locations

 Who does your filming?

 We have a behind the scenes crew that works diligently to make our episodes and adventures possible.
 Our tech crew is headed by our co-creator, producer and editor Nick Nordfors, who is responsible for making Haunt ME what it is.
-Our talented and hard-working tech team includes Mike Strout, Krista Ryall, Erin Cross, Johnny Speckman, and Anna Halloran.
+Our talented and hard-working tech team includes Michael Strout, Krista Ryall, Erin Cross, and Johnny Speckman.
 Our original music in Season 3 & 4 was created by Matt Lajoie.

 What equipment do you use?

-We are always adding new equipment, but here are some tools we utilize in our episodes: digital audio recorders (each team member is equipped with one), digital sound amplifier, night vision goggles, IR cameras, film-based photography cameras (typically disposable), spirit box, K-II meters, EMF reader, “Ghost Touch” 3 device, ambient thermometers, REM-Pod, Gauss meter, laser grid, and of course flashlights.
+We are always adding new equipment, but here are some tools we utilize in our episodes: digital audio recorders (each team member is equipped with one), digital sound amplifier, night vision goggles, IR cameras, spirit box, K-II meters, EMF reader, “Ghost Touch” 3 device, ambient thermometers, REM-Pod, Gauss meter, laser grid, and flashlights.
 Our metaphysical tools include tarot cards, pendulums, crystals and personal talismans (a lucky item that each team member carries), books, and more.
 We rely on strong research as a supplemental tool as well.

 Do you actually catch real evidence?

 We are honest.
 Sometimes there is literally no evidence.
 When that happens, we will tell you the truth, and the episode will be more about our journey and debunking the claims.
 We aim to make each episode entertaining while remaining truthful.
 That said, even the haunts we seem to think are the most uneventful end up scaring a lot of people!